jimeh/common-flow/common-flow.md

 of [GitHub Flow](https://guides.github.com/introduction/flow/), while taking into account how a lot of open source projects use git.

-TL;DR: Common-Flow is basically GitHub Flow with the addition of versioned releases, optional release branches should you need them, and without the requirement to deploy to production all the time.
+In short, Common-Flow is basically GitHub Flow with the addition of versioned releases, optional release branches, and without the requirement to deploy to production all the time.

 Terminology
 -----------

-- **Master Branch** - Must always have passing tests, is considered bleeding edge, and must be named `master`.
+- **Master Branch** - Must be named "master", must always have passing tests, and is not guaranteed to always work in production environments.
 - **Change Branches** - Any branch that introduces changes like a new feature, a bug fix, etc.
 - **Source Branch** - The branch that a change branch was created from.
 New